 Nearly 7.000 prisoners of war buried at Kanchanaburi War Cemetery are enough to make most of the visitors think and reflect and feel respect.

 I thought that silly selfies on the Bridge on the River Kwai were possible because of the lack of understanding of history.
 Hidden in the hordes of other tourists who also ignored the context, people were more prone to engaging in inappropriate behavior, I believed.

 Then again, a graveyard is an internationally recognizable last resting place of people.
 We do not need to believe in life after death, but we should understand others could.
 Acting inappropriately in such places is truly desecrating.

-A busty girl is laying down in the grass, like in some sexy music video.
+A busty girl is lying down in the grass, like in some sexy music video.
 Her boyfriend is taking pictures from above.
-She twists her body, making love with the camera, and utterly unaware of the thousands of other bodies laying around.
+She twists her body, making love with the camera, utterly unaware of the thousands of other bodies lying around.